Heel Pain Treatment Brunswick

 When should I see a podiatrist for heel pain?

-If you are facing persistent or severe heel pain, it is recommended to schedule an appointment with a podiatrist at your earliest convenience.
-If you have already attempted home remedies without experiencing any improvement, please do not hesitate to reach out to us.
+If you are encountering persistent or severe heel pain, it is important to seek an appointment with a podiatrist as soon as possible.
+If you have already attempted home remedies without seeing any relief, please reach out to us without hesitation.

 Is walking good for heel pain?